 As an in-demand adjudicator, Dr. Belsky has been on the juries of countless local, national and international competitions, including the George Gershwin International Competition (NY), Taiwan-Asia Piano Open Competition (Taiwan), Chicago Amateur Piano Competition, Konkurs Pianistyczny im.
 Ludwika Stafanskiego (L. Stefanski International Piano Competition) (Poland), and the Berliner International Competition.
 Since the start of the Pandemic, she has joined the juries of the Singapore International Piano Compeititon, Odin International Music Competition, US New Star Music Competitions, Universal Stars Music Competition, as well as The American Prize Competition.

-Born in the former Soviet Union, Svetlana Belsky was trained mostly in the United States.
+Born in Kiyv, Ukraine, in the former Soviet Union, Svetlana Belsky was trained mostly in the United States.
 After immigrating to America, Belsky studied with Emilio Del Rosario at the Music Institute of Chicago.
 She received her Bachelor of Music Summa cum Laude and Master Degrees from the Peabody Conservatory of Music, where she studied with Ann Schein, a student of the legendary Arthur Rubinstein.
 Later, she earned her Doctorate in Performance at the Manhattan School of Music, while working under Mme.
 Nina Svetlanova, an heir to the tradition of Heinrich Neuhaus.
 She has also been privileged to coach with Leon Fleisher, Menahem Pressler, Phil Levin (harpsichord) and other great artists.